-To date, Heri’s initiatives has directly trained over 3,000 young people as community monitors in 3 provinces (South Kivu, North Kivu and Kinshasa) and 100 social entrepreneurs in Uvira, who together have created and implemented solutions from ensuring drinking water is accessible and clean, schools accessible and safe, education is accessible to children at risk of exclusion, to sorting our rubbish collection in urban areas.
+To date, Heri’s initiatives have directly trained over 3,000 young people as community monitors in 3 provinces (South Kivu, North Kivu and Kinshasa) and 100 social entrepreneurs in Uvira, who together have created and implemented solutions from ensuring drinking water is accessible and clean, schools accessible and safe, education is accessible to children at risk of exclusion, to sorting our rubbish collection in urban areas.
 Their work can be shown to have benefitted over 1 million people through improved services and infrastructure.